Altinn/altinn-studio-docs/content/development/handbook/gitea/_index.md

 ### Gitea

-Gitea is used in altinn.studio as version controll of the services developed in altinn.studio.
+Gitea is used in altinn.studio as version control of the services developed in altinn.studio.

 ### Links
 - [Gitea docs](https://docs.gitea.io/en-us/)